bqth29/simulated-bifurcation-algorithm/docs/main_features/simulated_bifurcation_optimizer.md

 ## Quadratic model definition

 The quadratic model to optimize can be defined in a standalone mode with the `build_model` function of the package as presented in the [Quadratic Models](quadratic_models.md) page.
-Creating a model this way is useful if you intend to use it for other purposes like evaluating input data or defining a custom model dtype.
+Creating a model this way is useful if you intend to use it for other purposes like evaluating input data.

 When a model is created with the `build_model` function, you can optimize it using one of the three optimization methods (`optimize`, `maximize` and `minimize`) of the `QuadraticPolynomial` class.
 These methods have the same name and are equivalent to the three optimization (static) functions described in this page.
-The only difference is that the methods of the `QuadraticPolynomial` class have no positional argument `polynomial`.
+The only difference is that the methods of the `QuadraticPolynomial` class have no positional argument `polynomial` and no keyword-only arguments `dtype` and `device` since both are already properties of the quadratic polynomial model.

-> Not paying attention to the difference between the model dtype and the computation dtype which is discussed [further on this page](#computation-dtype), it is equivalent to use:
 > ```python
 > sb.minimize(polynomial, **kwargs)
 > ```